Airway clearance therapy

-Airway clearance therapy is treatment that uses a number of airway clearance techniques to clear the respiratory airways of mucus and other secretions.
+Airway clearance therapy is a non-pharmacological treatment that uses a number of airway clearance techniques to clear the respiratory airways of mucus and other secretions.
 Several respiratory diseases cause the normal mucociliary clearance mechanism to become impaired resulting in a build-up of mucus which obstructs breathing, and also affects the cough reflex.
-Mucus build-up can also cause infection, and inflammation, and repeated infections can result in damage to the airways, and the lung tissue.
+Mucus build-up can also cause infection, and subsequent inflammation, and repeated infections can result in damage to the airways, and the lung tissue.

-All airway clearance therapy involves the techniques of coughing, or huffing that need to be used in conjunction with another airway clearance technique.
+All clearance techniques, other than basic coughing, rely on delivering vibrations to the airways in order to loosen the mucus that may then be coughed up and expelled as sputum.
+Techniques include manual chest physical therapy, and a number of devices.
+Devices include positive expiratory pressure, and oscillating positive expiratory pressure devices that are self-powered, and the vest that delivers oscillations externally to the chest wall.

+All airway clearance therapies involve forced expiratory coughing called huffing to move secretions from the small airways to the large airways.

 Respiratory therapists make recommendations and give guidance for appropriate airway clearance therapies.
 They also give instruction in the use of various airway clearance techniques.

 Clearance techniques

 Airway clearance therapy uses different airway clearance techniques (ACTs) in a number of respiratory disorders including, cystic fibrosis, bronchitis, bronchiectasis, and chronic obstructive pulmonary disease to maintain respiratory health, and prevent the damaging consequences of inflammation.
 Techniques used are breathing, manual, and mechanical.
-They all need to be used with either coughing or huffing which moves mucus from the large airways.
-To move mucus from the small airways an additional ACT needs to be employed.
+They all need to be used with huff coughing which moves mucus from the small airways.